gabon africa bwiti initiation retreat

 What does this mastery of life mean?
 It means freeing our minds.
 Discovering our true life’s purpose.
 Connecting to and nurturing our relationship with our soul.
 Embodying the truth.
 And never going back.

-The Full Initiation serves to help break through blockages in our bodies, minds and spirits — in ways that even an Iboga ceremony in the Western world could never accomplish.
+The Initiation serves to help break through blockages in our bodies, minds and spirits — in ways that even an Iboga ceremony in the Western world could never accomplish.
 It is deeper.
 It is an embarkation into an uncharted new phase of life.
 It is a gateway to freedom.

 The experience of Bwiti Initiation in Africa poses a stark difference from an Iboga retreat in the West.
 In the West, we ingest the medicine, learn about Bwiti truths and teachings, and when we begin to feel the effects of Iboga, we take to our mattresses and spend the night in a journey space.
 When the sun comes up, we return to our private, comfortable rooms and spend much time in stillness, processing the emotions and insights.